fredeil/email-validator.dart/README.md

 # Email validator

 A simple (but correct) Dart class for validating email addresses.
+This is a port from the C# library https://github.com/jstedfast/EmailValidation.

 ## Installation